Back to Resources

 Let’s talk

-The Buy Box now weights price more heavily than it used to.
+The Amazon Buy Box now weights price more heavily than it used to.
 Your perfect feedback score and fast shipping times matter less if someone undercuts you by $2.

-You can’t rely on operational excellence alone to win the Buy Box anymore.
+What this means for you: You can’t rely on operational excellence alone to win the Buy Box anymore.
 Price competitiveness determines who gets the sale, forcing you to choose between margin and visibility.

-What You Can Do
+What Can You Do About Automated Enforcement?

 Optimize for the algorithm, not just customers.
 Your title needs to satisfy both Amazon’s automated enforcement and shopper intent.
 That means front-loading your most important keywords in the first 80 characters while staying under the character limits.